DataDog/integrations-extras/signl4/README.md

 ![Datadog Connector App][6]

-You need to configure the following.
+You need to configure the following:

 Datadog URL: The URL of your Datadog instance, e.g. https://app.datadoghq.com/ or https://app.datadoghq.eu/.
 Datadog API Key: Your Datadog API key.
 You can find or create this one in Datadog under your account, Organization Settings -> API Keys.